Reception of WikiLeaks: Secret correspondence between WikiLeaks and Donald Trump Jr.

 In November 2017, it was revealed that the WikiLeaks Twitter account secretly corresponded with Donald Trump Jr. during the 2016 presidential election.
 The correspondence shows how WikiLeaks actively solicited the co-operation of Trump Jr., a campaign surrogate and advisor in the campaign of his father.
 WikiLeaks urged the Trump campaign to reject the results of the 2016 presidential election at a time when it looked as if the Trump campaign would lose.
 WikiLeaks suggested the Trump campaign leak Trump's taxes to them.
-WikiLeaks asked Trump Jr. to publicise a comment by Hillary Clinton about wanting to "just drone" Asssange.
+WikiLeaks asked Trump Jr. to publicise a comment by Hillary Clinton about wanting to "just drone" Assange.
 WikiLeaks also shared a link to a site that would help people to search through WikiLeaks documents.
 Trump Jr. shared both.
 After the election, WikiLeaks also requested that the president-elect push Australia to appoint Assange as ambassador to the US.
 Trump Jr. provided this correspondence to congressional investigators looking into Russian interference in the 2016 election.

 The exchanges led to criticism of WikiLeaks by some former supporters.
 Assange said the Clinton campaign was "constantly slandering" WikiLeaks of being a 'pro-Trump' 'pro-Russia' source.
 Journalist Barrett Brown, a who had previously defended WikiLeaks, was tweeted that Assange was "complaining about 'slander' of being pro-Trump IN THE ACTUAL COURSE OF COLLABORATING WITH TRUMP".
 He also wrote: "Was "Wikileaks staff" lying on Nov 10 2016 when they claimed "The allegations that we have colluded with Trump, or any other candidate for that matter, or with Russia, are just groundless and false", or did Assange lie to them?"

 Brown said Assange had acted "as a covert political operative", thus betraying WikiLeaks' focus on exposing "corporate and government wrongdoing".
 He considered the latter to be "an appropriate thing to do", but that "working with an authoritarian would-be leader to deceive the public is indefensible and disgusting".